-There’s so much to do on an activity break ay YHA Consiton Holly How.
-Whether you’re a watersports, sailing or cycling enthusiast, there's something for everyone, including some of the country’s best mountain biking trails.
+There’s so much to do on an activity break at YHA Consiton Holly How.
+Whether you’re into watersports, sailing or cycling, there's something for everyone, including some of the country’s best mountain biking trails.

 Why guests love YHA Coniston Holly How

 Accommodation at YHA Coniston Holly How

 Dorm rooms have multiple beds and are shared with other people who may not be travelling together.
 They are usually more affordable than private rooms as you'll be booking a bed rather than the whole room.

 A typical shared dorm room includes bunk beds, a reading light and a storage cupboard for each guest.

 Children aged between 12 and 15 can stay in dorm rooms as long as an adult of the same gender accompanies them.